 The Company analyzes its operating results for three reportable segments: contract talent solutions, permanent placement talent solutions, and Protiviti.
-The contract talent solutions and permanent placement talent solutions segments provide specialized engagement professionals and full-time personnel, respectively, for finance and accounting, technology, marketing and creative, legal, administrative and customer support roles.
+The contract talent solutions and permanent placement talent solutions segments provide engagement professionals and full-time personnel, respectively, for finance and accounting, technology, marketing and creative, legal, and administrative and customer support roles.
 The Protiviti segment provides business and technology risk consulting and internal audit services.

-Demand for the Company's contract talent solutions, permanent placement talent solutions, and consulting talent is largely dependent upon general economic and labor trends both domestically and abroad.
+Demand for the Company's services is largely dependent upon general economic and labor trends both domestically and abroad.
 Because of the inherent difficulty in predicting economic trends, future demand for the Company's services cannot be forecast with certainty.

-The Company's talent solutions business has 316 offices in 42 states, the District of Columbia and 17 foreign countries, while Protiviti has 65 offices in 23 states and 13 foreign countries.
+The Company's talent solutions business conducts placement activities through 317 offices in 42 states, the District of Columbia and 18 foreign countries, while Protiviti has 65 offices in 23 states and 13 foreign countries.